 College of Engineering

 Who gets to walk?

 A student's year of graduation is established by the Registrar's Office.
-To be eligible to participate in the May 2017 Commencement ceremony, students must have fulfilled all requirements by the time of the ceremony or be scheduled to do so by September 2017.
-Students scheduled for February 2018 graduation who wish to attend the May 2017 ceremony must file a "Petition to Participate in an Earlier Commencement form", available at the Registrar's Office in 213 Whitmore.
-If you wish to receive a UMass commemorative medal, but are unable to attend the ceremony at which it would be presented contact the University Events Office at email@example.com or by phone at (413) 577-1101 to ask that your medal be sent to you.
+To be eligible to participate in the May 2018 Commencement ceremony, students must have fulfilled all requirements by the time of the ceremony or be scheduled to do so by September 2018.
+Students scheduled for February 2019 graduation who wish to attend the May 2018 ceremony must file a "Petition to Participate in an Earlier Commencement form," available at the Registrar's Office in 213 Whitmore.
+If you wish to receive a UMass commemorative medal but are unable to attend the ceremony at which it would be presented contact the University Events Office at firstname.lastname@example.org or by phone at (413) 577-1101 to ask that your medal be sent to you.